Menu

 Research Coordinator I

 Zakiyyah acts as the primary coordinator to the IRIS study researching the effects of medications specifically targeting communication and repetitive behaviors in children and adolescents with ASD.
-She also coordinates the MEASURE study looking at eye-tracking technology as a tool for objectively measuring treatment progress.
+She also coordinates the Earlipoint study looking at eye-tracking device that can help as a tool for diagnosis ASD and related developmental delays.
 When she is not working on her own studies, she assists her fellow coordinators with any work they need an extra hand with.
-In her free time, Zakiyyah enjoys breakdancing with the local breaking community in Arizona, when she is not dancing, she is hanging out with her friends and enjoying the Arizona weather.
+In her free time, Zakiyyah enjoys breakdancing with the local breaking community in Arizona, when she is not dancing, she is hanging out with her cat, Stardust, and giving her all the treats and chin scratches she wants.

 Melissa Mitchell